bitrix24/b24restdocs/api-reference/crm/deals/custom-form/crm-deal-details-configuration-reset.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
 - parameter types are not specified
-- parameter mandatory status is not indicated
+- parameter requirements are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing

 {% endnote %}